TERMS AND CONDITIONS

 Passport and Immigration Control

 All travelers must ensure they hold a passport that is valid for at least 6 months at the time of traveling to Israel.
 At passport control you may be questioned regarding your visit to Israel, answer simply and truthfully.
 State that you are coming on a tour of Israel and if necessary, present your documents from JJ Travel showing that you are attending a tour.
 Passport control will give you a small blue and white piece of paper, this is your permission to stay in Israel (instead of a stamp in your passport).
-Keep this with your passport you may be required to present it to officials while in Israel and when you leave the country.
+It is important to keep this with your passport you may be required to present it to officials while in Israel and when you leave the country.

 The Sabbath and Religious Holidays